 Start at an early age

+If you want to train your kids to become hikers, you have to start early.
 When your child is two or so, start the hiker training with long walks around the neighbourhood.
 As they grow and walk well, speed up a bit and increase the distance.
 Venture into nearby nature parks and conservation areas for a change of environment and new inputs.

 Have each child carry their own little backpack